 - Paying so often can be a drawback

 How Much Will the Bank Loan Me?

 This depends on your finances.
-Before you go home searching, we highly recommend you sit down with a local lender to become pre-approved for your mortgage.
-The pre-approval process is great because the lender will review every aspect of your finances.
-This includes your credit score, credit history, annual income, any debts you've accrued, and any assets you may have.
-Then, they'll do some math and give you a number.
-That's how much the bank is willing to lend you.
-Congratulations, you just set your budget for your home search.
+Before you begin home searching, we highly recommend you sit down with a local lender to get pre-approved for your mortgage.
+During the pre-approval process, the lender will review your credit score, credit history, annual income, any debts you've accrued, and any assets you may have.
+Then, they'll let you know how much the bank is willing to lend you.

 We recommend meeting with at last two different lenders to ensure you're getting the best deal possible.
 The mortgage pre-approval process is valuable for these reasons: